samjones00/docs/docs/_documentation/Templates-Single-Page-Apps..md

  - **tests-watch** - Rerun all TypeScript/JS tests as source code changes are made
  - **tests-coverage** - View test coverage of your existing TypeScript/JS tests

 Whilst we recommend running the `dev` Gulp or npm script during development to run a live watched development, you can instead run the `npm run dev-server` npm script to run a development build of your app through Webpack's dev-server which has it's own built-in hot reloading for when your Client Apps source code changes.
-The 2

 ### Webpack watch

-Our recommendation is to run the `dev` Gulp task and leave it running in the background, or if preferred, run the **dev** npm script on the command-line with:
+Our recommendation during development is to run the `dev` Gulp task and leave it running in the background, or if preferred, run the **dev** npm script on the command-line with:

     $ npm run dev